cylc/cylc-admin/docs/cylc-8-roadmap.md

-    1. Distinguish between the "suite status API" (for the GUI - WebSocket and GraphQL an advantage here?) and the "suite control API" (for commands like `cylc stop` and `cylc trigger` - WebSocket and GraphQL less of a win, but could use for overall consistency?)
+    1. Distinguish between the "suite status API" (for the GUI - WebSocket and GraphQL an advantage here?) and the "suite control API" (for commands like `cylc stop` and `cylc trigger` - WebSocket and GraphQL less of a win, but could use for overall consistency, and get real response back from commands without polling)

 1. __GUI Server?__ (collate status data from multiple suites and serve the GUI)
     1. Pros: